Editor’s Note, Aug. 24: Anonymity has been granted to one of the students who originally created the petition upon request, after publication.

 In an email to WSN, university spokesperson John Beckman addressed the petition.

 “We appreciate the petition authors’ position,” Beckman wrote.
 “Res Life staff have reached out to the authors of the petition to discuss how we might move forward with their goals.
 Given the COVID-related challenges to the student housing system for 2020-2021, these conversations would be aiming towards 2021-2022.”

 Students who organized Black Violets believe that NYU could be doing more at a much faster pace.

 “We will be leaving NYU, this is both of our last years,” Johnson said.
 “We just don’t want anyone else to feel the way many of us had to.
 With everything really being changed from the bottom up due to COVID, I believe that NYU admin should make this a priority if they really care about Black lives and students.”

 They also criticized NYU’s response to the Black Lives Matter movement and the national conversation regarding race.

-“With all that is going on this summer and NYU itself having their own instances of racism, they continue to send out these blanket statements about scholarships and Juneteenth and changing their banner black for Black Lives Matter,” Robinson said.
+“With all that is going on this summer and NYU itself having their own instances of racism, they continue to send out these blanket statements about scholarships and Juneteenth and changing their banner black for Black Lives Matter,” the CAS student said.
 “But they still do not make the university equitable or make the structural changes we as Black students have been asking for.”

 Despite this, they remain optimistic for the future.

-“We are hoping this will have a ripple effect, potentially towards campuses abroad where racism is even more pervasive,” Robinson said.
+“We are hoping this will have a ripple effect, potentially towards campuses abroad where racism is even more pervasive,” the CAS student said.
 “If NYU prides itself as an inclusive global network, they cannot shy away from issues of racism.
 This along with the way the national conversation is moving, I think NYU really has no choice but to tackle these issues head on.”